9 Reasons You Should Ditch Your Tow-Behind Air Compressor

 And let’s not forget about thieves.
 Thieves often target tow-behind compressors because the units can be stolen in just a few minutes.
 By contrast, compressors mounted directly to a vehicle are significantly harder to take, while UNDERHOOD™ air compressor systems are practically impossible to steal.

-Many of these safety concerns are instantly eliminated when you stop towing your air and upgrade to a mounted air compressor.
+Many safety concerns are instantly eliminated when you stop towing your air and upgrade to a mounted air compressor.
 Your compressor becomes a part of your truck or van, requiring fewer checks and precautions, and driving becomes safer.

 4. Less Engine Maintenance

 Tow-behind air compressors require their own engine to serve as a power source.
 That means two engines need maintenance for every tow-behind compressor: one for the compressor and one for the truck.
 This maintenance takes up valuable time and money.

 While some mobile air compressors require a separate engine, many don’t.
 Modern air compressor innovation has focused on utilizing existing energy sources to power mobile air compressors.
 For example, gas and diesel vehicle engines, transmissions, and PTOs that run hydraulics can all be used to power an air compressor.

 Time is money.
 The faster you finish your work, the more time you have to wrap up your “to do” list, take on more jobs, or even enjoy an extra-long break or two.
 Tow-behind compressors take time to position, set up, and use properly.

 If you’d like more time in your day (and who wouldn’t), it might be time to give your tow-behind the boot.